What is the tree of life?

 When exploring a large tree it can be easy to get lost.
 To help avoid this, when exploring with a mouse, the tree won't permit you to navigate to a place where no leaf or common ancestor is on the screen.
 It also won't let you zoom in to a useless extent (e.g. fill the whole screen with one letter.
 We've provided additional tools to help you know where you are in the tree.

-The list of groups opened with the compass icon are all clickable and will zoom the tree out automatically to the ancestor node that you clicked on.
+The location icon on the left brings up a list of groups that are all clickable and will zoom the tree out automatically to the ancestor node that you clicked on.

-The compass feature only lists named nodes that are ancestors to your current view of the tree.
+The location button on the bottom left lists named nodes that are ancestors to your current view of the tree.
 The grey shapes between named nodes on your list also give information.
 The group 'Lady beetles' with 12 species is a very tiny part of the much larger group that contains it.
 The shape connecting the two is therefore almost a triangle showing that 'lady beetles' are a very tiny part of the 'Lady beetles and ladybird beetles'.

 Beetles represent a substantial proportion of the 'insects with complete metamorphosis' and hence the grey shape is a trapeze that illustrates the group above is a substantial part of the group underneath.